francois2metz/node-spore/README.md

 ### Middlewares

-Middleware in spore-node are inspired from [connect](http://github.com/senchalabs/connect).
+Middleware in spore-node are inspired by [connect](http://github.com/senchalabs/connect).

 With middleware you can handle authentication, special body serialization or some special case.
 Because in real life, most API sucks.